rgrams/Lemonia/README.md

    - **Two guns** (perm)

-      An additional gun that mirrors the shot of where the cursor is pointing at
+      An additional gun that mirrors the shot at the opposite angle of where the cursor is pointing at

 - **Enemy types** :
      More variety of Enemy that does different things such as: